sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

 The object Environment Record has as its base object the global object of the associated Realm.
 This global object is the value returned by the global Environment Record’s GetThisBinding method.
 The object Environment Record component of a global Environment Record contains the bindings for all built-in globals and all bindings introduced by a FunctionDeclaration, GeneratorDeclaration, or VariableStatement contained in global code.

 The bindings for all other ECMAScript declarations in global code are contained in the declarative Environment Record component of the global Environment Record.

 Properties may be created directly on a global object.
 Hence, the object Environment Record component of a global Environment Record may contain both bindings created explicitly by FunctionDeclaration, GeneratorDeclaration, or VariableDeclaration declarations and binding created implicitly as properties of the global object.
-In order to identify which bindings were explicitly created using declarations, a global Environment Record maintains a list of the names bound using its CreateGlobalVarBindings and CreateGlobalFunctionBindings concrete methods.
+In order to identify which bindings were **explicitly created using declarations**, a global Environment Record maintains a list of the names bound using its CreateGlobalVarBindings and CreateGlobalFunctionBindings methods.

 Additional Fields of Global Environment Records